Managing your system environment#

 - In the Lambda Cloud console, navigate to the Instances page.

-- In the row for your instance, in the Cloud IDE column, click Launch to launch JupyterHub.
+- In the row for your instance, in the Cloud IDE column, click Launch to launch JupyterLab.

-- In JupyterHub, in the Launcher tab, click Terminal to open a new terminal.
+- In JupyterLab, in the Launcher tab, click Terminal to open a new terminal.

 -

-In the JupyterHub terminal, add your user to the
+In the JupyterLab terminal, add your user to the

 docker